 The Conduct of Employees Agencies and Employment Businesses Regulations 2003 require us to keep work-seeker records for at least one year from: (a) the date of their creation or (b) after the date on which we last provide you with work-finding services.

-We must also keep your payroll records for as long as is legally required by HMRC or the Irish Revenue Commissioners (as applicable) and under associated legislation.
+We must also keep your payroll records for as long as is legally required by HMRC, the Irish Revenue Commissioners or the IRS (as applicable) and under associated legislation.

 Where Reperio has obtained your consent to process your personal data we will do so in line with our retention policy.
 Upon expiry of that period, Reperio will seek further consent from you.
 Where consent is not granted, Reperio will cease to process your personal data.